ISISNeutronMuon/MDANSE/Doc/pages/analysis_jobs.rst

 diffusion processes.

 This property is derived from the self-correlation of individual atoms over time.
-While it does not require the :math:`\mathbf{q}`-vectors to be commensurate with the simulation box reciprocal lattice, a "lattice" vector generator should be chosen if you intend to combine the result with the coherent part into the total dynamic structure factor.
+While it does not require the |q|-vectors to be commensurate with the simulation box reciprocal lattice, a "lattice" vector generator should be chosen if you intend to combine the result with the coherent part into the total dynamic structure factor.